Noise-Induced Randomization in Regression Discontinuity Designs: Introduction

-Our main result is that, if the measurement error in $Z_i$ has a known distribution and the measurement error is conditionally independent of potential outcomes, then we can estimate a weighted marginal treatment effect by solving an integral equation.
+Our main result is that, under our assumptions, we can estimate weighted treatment effects that correspond to the effects of realistic changes to the existing treatment assignment rule.
 We then propose a practical approach to estimation and inference in regression discontinuity designs that builds on this result.
-Unlike in the classical regression discontinuity design, our inference is design-based because it can be---at least in the case of bounded outcomes---purely driven by random treatment assignment induced by noise in $Z_i$.
+Our approach is conceptually appealing, offers transparency on the key assumptions driving inference (noise-induced randomization and knowledge of noise mechanism), and allows for inference of policy-relevant estimands beyond~\eqref{eq:continuity}.